 - a guide to support the development of change projects, including Anne Alkema's, Creating sustainable change to improve outcomes for tertiary learners

 - a 2016 national series of funding information sessions on developing applications:

-- a formal review process, whereby applicants can submit their draft proposals for feedback – please contact Rhonda Thomson, Research Manager
+- a formal review process, whereby applicants can submit their draft proposals for feedback – please contact Rhonda Thomson, Project Funds Manager

 - a commitment to understanding and enhancing the outcomes of funded projects through our Impact Evaluation Process.